Pieter Johannes Potgieter

 Pieter Johannes "Piet" Potgieter (1822 – 1854) was a South African Boer political figure.
 He was the acting head of state of Zoutpansberg from 1852 to 1854, and the first son of voortrekker Andries Potgieter.

-He married Elsie Maria Aletta van Heerden, who later married Stephanus Schoeman, a subsequent leader of Zoutpansberg, and acting president of the South African Republic.
+He married Elsie Maria Aletta van Heerden, who later married Stephanus Schoeman, a subsequent leader of The Republic of Zoutpansberg, and acting president of the South African Republic.
 The town Piet Potgietersrust, now Mokopane, was named in Potgieter's memory in 1907.

 Leader of Zoutpansberg

 When Andries Hendrik Potgieter died in 1852, he left his son, cmdt.genl.
 Piet Potgieter, in charge of the Zoutpansbergdorp.
 Potgieter had a short tenure, as he soon died in a campaign against tribal leader Mgombane ka Gegana.

 In September 1854 Piet's uncle, field cornet Hermanus Potgieter (Groot Hermaans), was searching for ivory near the Nyl River, an area ruled by chiefs Makapan and Mankopane (also: Mapela or Mapele).
 For reasons imperfectly known, the chiefs decided to massacre them and other unrelated white travellers.
 The act claimed the lives of 28 white settlers, and the Potchefstroom governance authorized a punitive commando under the command of Piet Potgieter and M. W. Pretorius.
 The tribesmen retreated into Makapansgat cave, where they were to suffer heavy casualties.
 One of their snipers however managed to fatally shoot Piet Potgieter.
 Potgieter was the only Boer casualty of the campaign, but his death brought an end to his family's hegemony in the north.